prio-data/FEWSNet_to_PG/README.md

 ### Purpose

 The utility of performing this translation to a standardized PRIOGrid resolution is to ensure consistency with other meaningful conflict datasets and align with the global grid architecture developed by the Peace Science Infrastructure research at the University of Oslo.
-By reformatting FEWSNET’s raw resolution, this process enables more rigorous spatial analyses in peace and conflict research, as well as humanitarian science.
-Standardizing food insecurity data within PRIOGrid enhances comparability across spatial datasets, allowing researchers to investigate correlations between food insecurity, conflict, and other geospatial factors with greater methodological rigor—particularly in the context of machine learning applications.
+By reformatting FEWSNET’s raw resolution, this process enables more rigorous spatial analyses in peace and conflict research, as well as social and political science.
+Standardizing food insecurity data within PRIOGrid enhances comparability across spatial datasets, allowing researchers to investigate correlations between food insecurity, conflict, and other geospatial variables with greater methodological rigor in a format that enables machine learning applications.

 ### Navigating the Repo (Structure):
-*Folders and Contents*.
-This information is also provided in a .md file present within each unique folder
+Each folder contains a corresponding `.md` file with more details on its contents and functionality.

 #### Folders and Contents